ypid/fdeunlock/scout/README.md

 # scout – Check the integrity of the initrd and mount encrypted root filesystem from remote

-This script allows you to unlock encrypted systems via ssh after checking that the initrd has not been tampered with.
+This script allows you to unlock encrypted linux systems via ssh after checking that the initrd has not been tampered with.
 It is a reimplementation in Python of the bash script script scout.bash which is under the directory scout-bash for reference and further documentation (most of it also applies for this reimplementation).

 ## List of advantages over the bash implementation